Your trusted source for investing success since 2007. Renowned for our market outlook reports and investing guides.

 Why Invest in Bitcoin?

 Why invest in bitcoin?
 While the cryptocurrency’s price has seen major lows in recent years, it’s also reached incredible highs.

 Bitcoin investing offers exposure to a new asset class known as cryptocurrencies.
 Based on blockchain technology, the digital currency has many advantages as an investment, largely owing to its decentralized and hyper-portable profile.

 The best known of the myriad crypto assets, bitcoin isn’t a fiat currency stored in banks — many believe that gives the cryptocurrency leverage because it isn’t beholden to the vulnerabilities of national currencies.
 Furthermore, international transactions with digital currencies can be completed quickly and cheaply compared to traditional currency transactions.

-While not quite on par with gold, some analysts have posited bitcoin investment as an emerging safe-haven asset — a more secure place for investors to park their wealth in the midst of an economic storm.
-But others are hesitant to give bitcoin safe-haven status given the digital currency’s deep price plunges, most recently alongside sliding stocks in early 2020.
+While some would argue it’s not quite on par with gold, others have positioned bitcoin investment as an emerging safe-haven strategy — a more secure place for investors to park their wealth in the midst of economic storms.
+Indeed, bitcoin’s popularity soared from 2016 to 2017, when its price skyrocketed from around US$570 in August 2016 to about US$4,765 in August 2017.